 Kyle was previously a researcher with the defence and foreign policy think tank, the Center for Strategic and International Studies (CSIS) in Washington, DC and was a program assistant with the Austrade at the Australian Embassy in Washington.
 While at CSIS he supported the research and programs of the Sumitro Chair for Southeast Asia Studies, working on a variety of subjects including economic reform in Vietnam, political developments in Cambodia, the Trans-Pacific Partnership, and the 2013 APEC meetings.
 He has written for blogs and e-newsletters like cogitAsia, Southeast Asia from Scott Circle.
-He has also offer commentary through opinion pieces in the The Australian Financial Review, The Diplomat, The Strategist, and Australian Outlook.
+He has also offered commentary through opinion pieces in the The Australian Financial Review, The Diplomat, The Strategist, and Australian Outlook.

 In 2018, Kyle co-authored a chapter with Dr Jeffrey Wilson on Australia-Indonesia economic ties in Expanding Horizons: Indonesia’s Regional Engagement in the Indo-Pacific Era.
 Kyle also authored “Vietnam as a G20 country: towards an Australia-Vietnam economic partnership,” part of Perth USAsia Centre’s Indo-Pacific Insights Series.
 He has a Masters in International Relations from the University of Western Australia (2012) and a Bachelor of Science from the California State University (2008).